-The Challenge will produce an action-oriented output that explores ways to translate aspirations for company involvement in the refugee response into practical realities.
-In particular, the Challenge will look at how to build effective partnerships that enable and mobilize more companies to help strengthen refugee economic inclusion and resilience.
-The Challenge plans to look more specifically at how models can work in low to middle income countries where most refugees currently reside, and where jobs are already in short supply and infrastructure is already under strain.
-As part of this, it will investigate the enablers or factors that are necessary for business to contribute to the long-term prosperity of refugees.
-Please take the Challenge Survey to share your insights and examples around supporting refugee livelihoods and long-term resilience.
+This Challenge produced action-oriented reports that explore ways to translate aspirations for company involvement in the refugee response into practical realities.
+In particular, the Challenge looked at how to build effective partnerships that enable and mobilize more companies to help strengthen refugee economic inclusion and resilience.
+The Challenge looked more specifically at how models can work in low to middle income countries where most refugees currently reside, and where jobs are already in short supply and infrastructure is already under strain.
+As part of this, it investigated the enablers or factors that are necessary for business to contribute to the long-term prosperity of refugees.
+Download the Reports

 6 months to September 2018